 Ambiguous Agreement.
-An informal settlement may also be set aside if the agreement is so ambiguous that a conclusion is warranted that there was no meeting of the minds on a settlement.
-See Doubletree Guest Suites Santa Monica, 347 NLRB 782, 782-783 (2006) (setting aside a prior informal settlement on this basis, and therefore finding no settlement bar to issuing new complaint).
-Compare Jam Productions, Ltd., 367 NLRB No. 30 (2018) (rejecting the judge's conclusion that the parties' settlement agreement was ambiguous and that there was no meeting of the minds because it was silent on its face regarding seniority rights and the General Counsel had opined to the charging party union after the agreement was signed that seniority rights were implicitly reserved in the settlement).
+An informal settlement may also be set aside if the agreement is so ambiguous that a conclusion is warranted that there was no "meeting of the minds" on the settlement.
+See Doubletree Guest Suites Santa Monica, 347 NLRB 782, 782-783 (2006) (setting aside an informal settlement because the "WE WILL NOT" provision of the notice at issue was ambiguous and neither of the interpretations advanced by the parties resolved the ambiguity); and IATSE, Local 659, 197 NLRB 1187 (1972) (setting aside informal settlement where the circumstances indicated that there was no meeting of the minds when the settlement was executed regarding the formula that would be used by the Regional Director to determine the backpay amount), enfd. mem.
+477 F.2d 450 (D.C.
+Cir.
+1973).